pakallis/pakallis.github.io/_posts/2016-03-16-I-love-Jekyll.md

 title: Why I love Jekyll
 ---

-I used WordPress for two years.
-I never liked it.
-I just couldn't pick out why and everyone used it, so I stuck with it.

-That is, until I discovered [Jekyll](http://jekyllrb.com), a static site generator.

-Suddenly, I felt as if everything that was WordPress was staring at me in the face.
-It's bloated CMS, WYSIWYG editors, PHP plug-ins.
-Never again!

-The Co-founder of Github, [Tom Preston-Werner](https://github.com/mojombo), created Jekyll back in 2008 to do away with the complexity of other blogging platforms.
-He sought to create  work flow that would allow him to, as he put it, [blog like a hacker](http://tom.preston-werner.com/2008/11/17/blogging-like-a-hacker.html).
+The Co-founder of Github, [Tom Preston-Werner](https://github.com/mojombo), created [Jekyll](http://jekyllrb.com) back in 2008.
+His motivation was to do away with the complexity of other blogging platforms.
+He wanted to create  work flow that would allow him to, as he put it, [blog like a hacker](http://tom.preston-werner.com/2008/11/17/blogging-like-a-hacker.html).

-Now, it has become one of my favorite reasons for learning to how to code.
-One, so that I can call myself a hacker and, two, so that I can blog like one.

-And you can, too.
+What does it mean to blog like a hacker?
+It means that you don't have to use WordPress, or any other complex blogging platform built for masses.
+You don't have to deal with CMS, WYSIWYG editors, or PHP plug-ins.
+Just your favorite text editor and a few git commands.
+By eliminating layers of unnecessary complexity, Jekyll brings you closer to your writing.

-It was with a similar purpose that I created this theme for the both of us.
-To eliminate the unnecessary complexity of typical blog designs and create a minimal yet unique theme that focused on content and user experience, above all.
+It was with a similar purpose that I created this theme: to create a minimal yet unique theme that focused on you and you're writing, above all.
 I hope you find it useful.

+---

 Share your thoughts with me at [@alidcastano](https://twitter.com/alidcastano) or [contribute on GitHub](http://utterson.alidcastano.com/).